pandafengye/MIST/README.md

 ## Examples
 ### __Example 1: Subtype strains from mNGS data using a prebuilt reference database__
 In this example, we will demonstrate how to use MIST to identify bacterial strains in the mNGS dataset in a standard manner.
-* __Step 1: Species-level typing.__ Assume you have a pair of mNGS reads, which is derived from pain-end sequncing.
+* __Step 1: Species-level typing.__ Assume you have a pair of mNGS reads, which are derived from paired-end sequncing.
 Here we use example_data1.1.fq and example_data1.2.fq, which are located in the `Example_Dir/input/read/`.
-We download the bowtie-indexed pangenomes of the `14` common bacterial species, and map the FASTQ reads against the genomes using the module `species`.
+We also download the Bowtie-indexed pangenomes of the `14` common bacterial species, and map the FASTQ reads against the genomes using the module `species`.
 ```bash
 $ python MIST.py species --threads 8 --pair_1 Example_Dir/input/read/example_data1.1.fq --pair_2 Example_Dir/input/read/example_data1.2.fq --database Pre-built-pangenome/ --output Example_Dir/output/
 ```